mattermost/mmctl/README.md

 Available Commands:
-  auth        Manages the credentials of the remote Mattermost instances channel     Management of channels help        Help about any command license     Licensing commands permissions Management of permissions and roles
+  auth        Manages the credentials of the remote Mattermost instances channel     Management of channels completion  Generates autocompletion scripts for bash and zsh help        Help about any command license     Licensing commands permissions Management of permissions and roles